 Pursuant to the District No. 1 O&M Fee Resolution, the CAB imposes certain operations and maintenance fees (O&M Fees) on real property within the boundaries of District No. 1 as follows: (1) for unplatted lots, there are no O&M Fees imposed on homebuilders; (2) upon transfer of a finished lot to a homebuilder, at the rate of \$50 per month, or \$150 per quarter, billed quarterly; (3) upon transfer of a residential unit from a homebuilder to an owner, or from one owner to another owner, the CAB imposes O&M Fees upon the owners at the rate of \$50 per month, or \$150 per quarter, billed quarterly.
-Under the O&M Fee Resolution, the CAB also imposes an Administrative Fee of \$100 per conveyance or refinance.
+Under the District No. 1 O&M Fee Resolution, the CAB also imposes an Administrative Fee of \$200 per conveyance or refinance.

-On January 14, 2022, the CAB's Board of Directors adopted Resolution No. 2022-01-01, Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees - Sky Ranch Metropolitan District No. 3 / Filing No. 4 (the District 3 O&M Fee Resolution), under which the CAB imposes the same O&M Fees on the real property within District No. 3 that are imposed in District No. 1 under the District 1 O&M Fee Resolution.
+On January 14, 2022, the CAB's Board of Directors adopted Resolution No. 2022-01-01, Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees - Sky Ranch Metropolitan District No. 3 / Filing No. 4 (the Original District No. 3 O&M Fee Resolution).